Bendrox/MCP_chatbot/README.md

 ## 🤖 Project Overview

-MCP Chatbot is an advanced, multi-level chatbot designed for academic research and paper exploration.
-Leveraging sophisticated natural language processing techniques, this project provides intelligent interactions with academic content, particularly focusing on arXiv research papers.
+This Chatbot is an advanced, multi-tool powered by MCP.
+It got the ability to retreive academic research and paper exploration from arXiv, building analysis, summarizing papers, save the output locally and retreive local files.

-## 📚 Key Features
+## 📚 Key Featuress

-- **Multi-Level Chatbots**:
+- **Four chatbots classified by complexity **:
   - `chatbot_lvl1_tools.py`: Basic Chatbot functionality with tools to interact with arxiv
   - `chatbot_lvl2_mcp_v2.py`: Enhanced Chatbot capabilities with MCP (2 tools from arxiv)
   - `chatbot_lvl3_multi_mcp.py`: Advanced Chatbot with multi MCP servers (adding fetch, Github & filesystem)